 R. L. (Bob) and Ethel Brown Residence Complex (19) Consists of 15 houses, each containing 6 suites that accommodate 12 students per house.
 The Residence Complex provides students access to the campus computer network.
 Students who own computers are encouraged to bring them.
 Each suite is furnished with beds, desks, and chairs for two students.
 The common area of each house is furnished with a sofa, chair, end table, round table and four chairs and a microwave.
 Laundry facilities are available in the Complex.
 Phones are provided in each house, but students may arrange to have personal phone service to their suite.
 The Residence Complex is accessible for individuals with disabilities.

-Smith Hall and Annex (8, 9) Houses the Environmental Resource Center (ERC)and The Alliance for Business.
+Smith Hall and Annex (9, 10) Houses the Environmental Resource Center (ERC).
 The ERC serves environmental professionals throughout the area through hands-on shop classes, classroom facilities and laboratories, and a variety of training materials.
 The ERC has been designated as the Missouri State Environmental Training Center by the United States Environmental Protection Agency (USEPA).